Home Sweet Home: Quantifying Home Court Advantages For NCAA Basketball Statistics

 This section seeks to determine the importance of fans in a game, specifically by answering the question: do larger crowds have a positive impact on box score statistics for the home team?
 To test the impact of attendance on box score statistics for a gender-division combination, we compare the home advantages (home team statistic value – away team statistic value) in high attendance games and low attendance games for a variety of box score statistics.
 Specifically, we perform two-sample t-tests for significant differences in the mean home advantage values.
 Here, we define low and high attendance games as games with attendance values in the bottom 25 percent and top 25 percent respectively of the corresponding gender-division attendance values.
 The cutoffs for each gender-division combination are presented in Table 3.

-From the data, we observe an intuitive trend: home teams with higher attendance tend to be stronger teams, as measured by rating percentage index (RPI).
+From the data, we observe an intuitive trend which complicates our test procedure: home teams with higher attendance tend to be stronger teams.
+This difference in strength must be controlled in order to to draw meaningful conclusions on the impact of attendance.
+One method of measuring team strength is rating percentage index (RPI).
 More sophisticated measures of team strength have been developed but we choose RPI for its interpretability and relevance in NCAA history \citep{wikipedia_rpi}.
 We calculate the RPI for a team in a given season as:

 where WP is team winning percentage, OWP is opponents' winning percentage, and OOWP is opponents' opponents' winning percentage.
-For a measure of relative team strength in a game, we compute the home team RPI advantage (RPI’) as:
+For a measure of relative team strength in a game, we compute the home team RPI advantage ($\textrm{RPI}'$) as:

-Across all gender-division combinations, the Kolmogorov–Smirnov test (KS test) concludes the distributions of RPI’ in high attendance games are significantly different than those for low attendance games.
-A visual example of the RPI’ difference for D1 women is presented in Figure 3.
-Thus, any potential difference in home advantages between high attendance and low attendance games caused by attendance, will be confounded by RPI’ differences.
+Across all gender-division combinations, the two sided Kolmogorov–Smirnov (KS) test, performed using the R function \texttt{ks.test} in the \texttt{stats} package \citep{R}, concludes the distributions of $\textrm{RPI}'$ in high attendance games are significantly different than those for low attendance games.
+A visual example of the $\textrm{RPI}'$ difference for D1 women is presented in Figure 3.
+Thus, any potential difference in home advantages between high attendance and low attendance games caused by attendance, will be confounded by $\textrm{RPI}'$ differences.